 \section{Conclusion}

-This paper proposes a novel CS method for SAM, termed \ourM, marking the first effort to enable SAM to learn continuously across dynamic domains. \ourM~decouples learning and stability by \textsl{AugModule} and \textsl{Module Selector}, solving the issue of the \textit{catastrophic forgetting}.
-Crucially, by exploring the intrinsic mechanisms within the architecture of SAM during CS, \ourM~achieves a more effective and efficient approach to CS.
-However, no solution is without limitations.
-Incremental resource consumption in CS still remains a challenge throughout the infinite CS process.
-Future research may focus on minimizing this consumption or even eliminating the need for historical information.
-Additionally, enhancing SAM with semantic segmentation abilities alongside instance segmentation during CS presents a promising avenue for development.
-These dual abilities would not only enable users to segment objects across incremental domains but also provide the valuable capability to recognize the semantic categories of the segmented objects.
-In summary, we believe that \ourM~will stimulate significant interest in CS applications and provide valuable insights for future research.
+This paper proposes an efficient CL method, termed \method, to enable SAM to learn continually across dynamic domains by \textsl{AugModule} and \textsl{Module Selector}.
+Crucially, by exploring and reducing the redundancy in module design and selection in SAM, \method achieves a more effective approach to delay \textit{catastrophic forgetting} with extreme storage efficiency.
+In summary, we believe that \method will stimulate significant interest in SAM applications and provide valuable insights for future research.